-However, your office has a permanent high-speed internet and Wi-Fi connection.
-This means cloud phones often have far greater audio fidelity than even your favourite smart phone.
-And can even exceed the quality of modern ‘HD’ landlines.
+The reality is that your office has a permanent high-speed internet and Wi-Fi connection which means cloud phones often have far greater audio fidelity than even your favourite smartphone and can even exceed the quality of modern HD landlines.

 Traditional phone systems rely on phone lines which can be taken out by falling trees in a storm.
 Mobiles require access to a wireless network which can be blocked by buildings or distance from a tower.
 Even old-school internet phones relied solely on your internet connection.

 Cloud phone systems, on the other hand, are far more versatile than communication channels that have come before.
-Because your number is accessed by inbound callers through the cloud, it can redirect that line of communication to any number of alternatives.
+This is because your number is accessed by inbound callers through the cloud and it can quickly and easily redirect that line of communication to any number of alternatives.

 If your office internet is down, your cloud phone number will default to the cellphone of the person in question.
 It’s possible to ring an office landline or a home phone depending on how the cloud phone account is set up.

-Cloud phones can handle voicemail, call forwarding, hold music, phone tree automation, along with automatic transcripts to email, connection with your CRM, and integration with other aspects of your business software stack.
+Cloud phones can handle voicemail, call forwarding, hold music, along with automatic transcripts to email, connection with your CRM and integration with other aspects of your business software stack.